MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/5_create-publish-mobile-app.md

 2. We provide two files i.e., the APK & AAB file, you can use the APK file to test your app before publishing and to publish you may use the AAB bundle which contains support to multiple android versions and supports 32 & 64 bit.

-3. [**Sign up on Google Play**](https://play.google.com/apps/publish/signup/) console in order to publish your app on  Google Playstore.
+3. [**Sign up on Google Play**](https://play.google.com/apps/publish/signup/) console in order to publish your app on  Google PlayStore.

 ### Steps to publish your mobile app